frustrianm/World_Weather_Analysis/README.md

-# WeatherPy with Python APIs
+# Weather Py with Python APIs
 FRM's Repository for APIs activities and Challenge 6